andres-erbsen/dename-writeup/dename.md

 Further work
 ============

-First and foremost, `dename` does not deal with key revocation.
+First and foremost, `dename` does not deal the revocation of keys that have already been downloaded.
 While a user can make their name point to a different key, there is no guarantee that other users who have already downloaded to old key will stop using it.
 As the appropriate times for revocation-checking are application-dependent, this needs to be tackled separately.
 Interacting with usernames can also be surprisingly tricky in an adversarial environment: typosquatting and homograph attacks are not prevented by the `dename` infrastructure; doing so is another responsibility of the application writer.

 We have shown that it is practical to maintain an exact copy of the user directory using consumer grade hardware.
 For a large-scale deployment,